epfl-ada/ada-2021-project-nasa-flatpat/README.md

 ## FEMEDIA - Analyzing female representation in English-speaking written media

 ### Abstract
-We believe that media outlets can only be unbiased, if the people in charge, the workers as well as the voices portrayed come from a diverse and society-representative background.
-In this work we focus on gender representation in English-speaking media with the help of Quotebank.
+We believe that media outlets can only be unbiased, if the people in charge as well as the voices portrayed come from a diverse and society-representative background.
+Here we focus on gender representation in English-speaking media with the help of Quotebank.
 Our analysis envisions a fine-grained approach to the overarching question of equal gender representation, which can be answered with an unhelpful NO.

-Using the information about the quotes – the person being cited as well as the provenance of the news article – we explore the representation of female voices on three different levels: At the central level we investigate the ratio of quotes in the quotebank stemming from women under a variety of different conditions (extracted from the newspaper additional information).
-For that we enriched Quotebank with Wikidata entries about the speakers as well as bias rankings/political spectrum information about most newspapers.
+Using the information about the quotes – the person being cited as well as the provenance of the news article – we explore the representation of female voices on three different levels: At the central level we investigate the ratio of quotes in the quotebank stemming from women under a variety of different conditions, such as political affiliation of the newspapers, readership size, etc.
 On a meta-level we also investigate the proportion of  female editors in the news outlets present, again in a detailed fashion across the accessible dimensions.
 These insights we link to the proportion of women cited within the respective newspapers.
 Thirdly, utilizing the content of the quotes themselves we determine whether a difference in topics can be observed for which the different genders are cited.
 Furthermore, with a similar method we investigate the different contextualization of women and men within the news stories and deduce potential stereotype propagations.